Are you a school administrator? Yes No x to close

 Is an Archaeology Degree Hard?

-• Passion – With such a vast field of study, students are able to find the topic (or topics) they are passionate about to carve out their niche as an archaeologist.
+• Passion—With such a vast field of study, students can find the topic (or topics) they are passionate about to carve out their niche as archaeologists.

 • Curiosity - Archaeology is a seemingly endless field of study, with history being made daily.
 Archaeologists are fortunate to let their innate curiosity guide their careers.